Benny Boynton: NFL

 Boynton helped lead Buffalo to a 6–2–0 season, with a clear shot at the league title.
 However, the team's title chances ended with a 6–3 loss to the Milwaukee Badgers.
 During that game Badgers' quarterback Red Dunn broke through the line and headed downfield with Boynton in pursuit.
 On the Buffalo 10-yard line, Dunn tried to stiff-arm Boynton.
 Benny grabbed Dunn's arm, swung him around and wrestled him to the ground.
 As the Buffalo players raced to congratulate Boynton on the tackle, coach Tommy Hughitt lectured Boynton on his tackle technique, stating that if he had pulled Dunn's arm off, Dunn still could have scored.

 After football

 1924 marked Boynton's last season of professional football.
 He started an insurance business in 1925.
 In 1926 he returned to Texas, and helped form the Southwest Officials Association and served as the organization first president.
 Over the next 14 years, he officiated the many college football games.
 Some of his most notable games include the first Cotton Bowl Classic (then called “the Dixie Classic”) and the second Sugar Bowl.
-After retiring from officiating, Boynton began a broadcasting career, where he provided radio commentary for several years.
+After retiring from officiating, Boynton began a broadcasting career, where he provided radio commentary for several years. he died of cancer in Waco Texas on January 23 1963.